bsmith89/rrnum/README.md

 I get a normalized difference between this tree and my gapped tree of 0.0335.
 Maybe we can call these "length-weighted Robinson-Foulds distance" or something.

+#### Correlation in rrn count across the phylogeny ####
+Here I intend to look at the correlation between rrn copy number of nearby leaves in the phylogeny.

+I will do this first by walking through a list of leaves and finding the copy number of the closest neighbor that is *not* from the same genome.

+Let's get started:

+    bin/rename_tree.py tre/16S.ungap.afn.tre meta/16S.id_map.tsv \
+        > tre/16S.ungap.afn.rename.tre

 ## TODOs ##